bonniewrightmeow/psyai/README.md

 Work on the PsyAI project aims to further research in the field of Human-in-the-loop applications, and LLM-as-a-judge amongst others.
 To that effect the PsyAI core team is working towards the goal of running a study in Q1 of 2026 with the outcome being a published paper on this subject.

-Currently, the team has slots open for additional members to the core team, inquire here.
+Currently, the team has slots open for additional members, contributors, and advisors on the core team, [inquire here](https://forms.gle/TCPKzSc9Z8H4m8LH7).
 Contributors to the codebase are always welcome under MIT creative commons licensing.

-##High-Level Design
+## High-Level Design

 <img width="1620" height="914" alt="PsyAI High Level Design - Medical Context" src="https://github.com/user-attachments/assets/3a9e7e37-8e7d-497c-b077-fb2936c6d907" />

-Seamless AI to Human conversations attuned on a subconscious level.
+The ultimate goal of this project is to achieve seamless AI to Human conversations attuned on a subconscious level based on foundational components of human cognition.